 “Apart from teaching six subjects for N25k monthly wages, we must submit lesson note every Friday, and any teacher that fails to submit gets N1k deducted from his salary”, this is not fair to teachers that put in all their best to teach the kids despite poor wages,” a teacher told MAWA team.

 The development is not different from Lagos, at Linsy School, Igbo-Ifon in Lekki, teachers who have BSc qualification are paid N30k while those with NCE are paid N20k monthly.

-Teachers in Nigeria have continued to teach under depressed conditions particularly the poor wages they receive, despite existence of the Nigeria Union of Teachers (NUT) that was created for a united front for practitioners of the teaching profession, with a core objective of improving the welfare of the teachers for a better education.
+Teachers in Nigeria have continued to teach under depressed conditions particularly the poor wages they receive, despite the existence of the Nigeria Union of Teachers (NUT) which was created as a united front for practitioners of the teaching profession, with a core objective of improving the welfare of the teachers for a better education.

 As the Nigerian Labour Union, begins to press on the state for a minimum wage, the core question becomes, who speaks for the teachers? there is no notable reform that can be carried out in the education sector, without a national policy or legislation that will ensure teachers especially those in private schools are paid better wages that will catalyst their efforts in teaching the kids who are the primary stakeholders in the education.

 There is an urgent need to have a uniform minimum wage for teachers in both private and government-own schools, in that way teachers will have better wages and will not struggle to do the job which the profession demands.